 For call centers, the key to global dominance is multiculturalism.

-Our modern world, one wherein distance and time gaps are irrelevant, empowers global brands.
-Largely aided by technology, globalization provides businesses a rich array of opportunities—from a far-reaching influence to a stronger branding.
+Our modern world, one wherein distance and time gaps are becoming irrelevant, empowers global brands.
+Largely aided by technology, globalization provides businesses a rich array of opportunities—from far-reaching influence to stronger branding.
 It’s safe to say, therefore, that entrepreneurs are in a niche conducive for building a globally recognized legacy.

 These brands, however, don’t work alone.
 Most of them commonly offshore their customer service to a contact center.
 For this partnership to be successful, call centers and brands must set their sights on the same business goals, among the most important of which is cultural awareness.